Academic Quarter

 The lunchtime talks, taking place in loose intervals each semester, offer the opportunity to receive insights into the latest research areas from university colleagues in an informal atmosphere.
 Questions of research policy can also be addressed.

-Expected dates for the academic quarter for the winter semester 2025/26
+Dates for the academic quarter for the winter semester 2025/26

 You can already look forward to these lunchtime talks with the FiF in the winter semester 2025/26, which will provide insights into current research areas and science policy topics.